-

 Where the individual is not tax resident in Ireland, only the single person’s standard rate band is available (aggregation relief may apply).

-A married individual will be treated as a single person for Irish tax purposes where their spouse remains in their home country and continues to earn their own income.
+Married individuals will be treated as a single person for Irish tax purposes where their spouses remains in their home countries and continues to earn their own income.

 Personal tax deductions, based on personal tax circumstances, apply to Irish tax residents.